-Travel is great – it broadens the mind and expand your horizons, but sheesh, it can be pricey!
-If you want to hit the road, but not keen on taking out a mortgage on your house , here are ten affordable European travel destinations to consider!
+Travel is great – it broadens the mind and expands your horizons but it can be pricey!
+If you want to hit the road without breaking the bank, here are ten affordable European travel destinations to consider for your next trip:

 Related: How to explore Sofia, Bulgaria like a pro!

 Poland is a well-known Eastern European budget travel destinations, with cities like Krakow offering the visitor a real affordable travel experience.
 Food comes in at approximately €4 for a proper breakfast and €6-8 for a decent lunch/dinner.
 A typical dinner can include pork loin with all the trimmings or baked salmon with spinach and potatoes.
 Yum!
-There are free tourist attractions everywhere , so you can also save some money there.
+There are several free tourist attractions to be enjoyed around Poland, which are super budget-friendly.

-Looking for an affordable skiing destinations?
+Looking for an affordable skiing destination?
 Slovakia gets our vote.
-The country has a number of small ski resorts, The best developed of which are near Poprad, in the High Tatras, which is just 20 minutes or so from the airport, and in Jasna, which is less than an hour from the airport.
+The country is home to a number of small ski resorts.
+The best developed of which are near Poprad, in the High Tatras, which is just 20 minutes or so from the airport, and in Jasna, which is less than an hour from the airport.
 It enjoys a rather long ski season, running from early December until late April.
-The capital of Bratislava is also exceedingly affordable, with a three-course meal coming in at around €5 – oh yes!
+The capital Bratislava is also exceedingly affordable, with a three-course meal coming in at around €5 – oh yes!

 Bosnia and Herzegovina come in among the most affordable countries throughout the entire continent of Europe.
-Average spend comes in at around €47 per day.
+Average spend in this Balkan country comes in at around €47 per day.
 On this budget you won’t have to cut back on food either – the country is known for its fresh produce and organic fare.
-While the media tends to focus on the country’s bumpy past.
-The Bosnia and Herzegovina that exists today has many more appealing layers beyond a sorrowful war.
+Explore beautiful historic towns like Mostar along with the bustling capital of Sarajevo.
+After emerging from the turbulent years of the Bosnian War, the Bosnia and Herzegovina of today boasts many layers of intriguing culture and traditions.
+Not to forget the beautiful landscapes!
 Bosnia is a unique opportunity to visit one of the most underrated countries in Europe.

 One of six republics that came from the former Yugoslavia, Serbia is a fascinating country in the Balkan region.
-It’s vibrant capital of Belgrade is within easy travelling distance from wonderful national parks and small towns that are begging to be explored.
+Its vibrant capital of Belgrade is within easy travelling distance from wonderful national parks and small towns that are begging to be explored.
 Here you can still catch a glimpse of traditional life without large groups of tourists.
 And it’s affordable!
-Reasonably priced local street food include dishes like ‘burek’ – a flaky pastry filled with cheese or meat.
+Reasonably priced local street food includes dishes like ‘burek’ – a flaky pastry filled with cheese or meat that is a must-try.
 Public transportation is also cheap and dependable.

-While Turkey’s reputation of being the ultimate ‘east meets west’ European travel destination has pushed prices up, the decline of the Turkish Lira is making it more affordable once more.
+While Turkey’s reputation of being the ultimate ‘east meets west’ European travel destination has pushed prices up, the decline of the Turkish Lira is making it more affordable once again.
 There are a great variety of markets and attractions to explore at every turn, not all of which require an entrance fee.
 Accommodation in Istanbul and surrounds can be a bit more expensive than you expect.
+If you plan your budget correctly – Turkey is definitely worth the visit!
+Experience the sights, sounds and smells of Istanbul.
+See hot air balloons at sunrise in Cappadoccia.
+Step back in time at historic sights in Ephesus, Pamukkale and more.

-The beautiful country of Greece is in the middle of an economic crisis, and the same goes for its many islands.
-The weakened Euro has been driving prices down.
-The Greek economy needs tourism income to initiate a much-needed upswing.
+After years fo economic crisis, the beautiful country of Greece has relied on tourism income to initiate a much-needed upswing.
+From the bustling capital to the picturesque islands, Greece is definitely a bucket-list destination.
+And an affordable one to boot!
 Take advantage of affordable pricing on everything from accommodation to meals.
-Pick up delicious street fare like souvlaki or a gyro for less than a euro!
+Pick up delicious street fares like souvlaki or a gyro for less than a euro in some places!
 You will help to boost the Greek economy while you’re at it.

 Top Tip: Steer clear of the ‘obvious’ islands of Santorini and Mykonos – go for the similarly scenic destinations like Paros, Skiathos or Ios.
 It’s much cheaper.